Best Prime Early Access Sale Tablet Deals: iPads, Galaxy Tabs and More

-The Best Early Amazon Prime Day Tablet Deals: Save Up to 50% on iPads, Galaxy Tabs, and More
+The Best Amazon Prime Day Tablet Deals to Shop Now: Save Up to 50% on iPads, Galaxy Tabs, and More

 Thanks to technology, the world has never been more at our fingertips.
 That's even more true with the help of convenient, lightweight tablets that can be taken anywhere.
 But since technology is ever-changing, devices become outdated over the years, lagging and stalling when you need them the most.
 If this scenario sounds all too familiar, it's likely time to upgrade your equipment and there's never been a better time to save than with early Black Friday deals from Amazon's Prime's Early Access Sale.

-Amazon recently announced their second Prime Day event is happening Tuesday, October 11 and Wednesday, October 12 where prices will be dramatically slashed across the site—including discounts on their extensive stock of tablets.
+Amazon's second Prime Day event is happening now through Wednesday, October 12 and prices are dramatically slashed across the site—including discounts on their extensive stock of tablets.
 These tablet deals include big names like Apple, Samsung, Microsoft, and even Amazon themselves, which can now be yours for prices prices you'd typically only see on Black Friday.

 Prime Early Access Sale Tablet Deals